Elliott (band): Formation and early releases (1995–1998)

 After the dissolution of Louisville band Falling Forward, vocalist Chris Higdon, bassist Jonathan Mobley, and drummer Ben Lord would form Elliott in 1995.
 Higdon would take up guitar, and the band would recruit second guitarist Jay Palumbo.
 After a year with the band, Lord would quit, being replaced by Kevin Ratterman.
 The band's early influences included Quicksand, Jawbox, and Sunny Day Real Estate.

 2000's False Cathedrals, their follow-up to U.S. Songs, was recorded at InTransit Studios, a recording studio co-owned by Ratterman based out of a renovated warehouse in downtown Louisville.
 The album was a more polished affair than its predecessor, with Ratterman utilizing samplers and drum machines to fill out the band's sound.
 False Cathedrals was met with critical acclaim by a broad cross-section of the underground rock community.

-Shortly after the completion of False Cathedral, Palumbo and Mobley left the group for personal and creative reasons.
+Shortly after the completion of False Cathedrals, Mobley opted to reduce his involvement with Elliott, becoming an "honorary member" of the band, in order to spend more time with his growing family.
+After a tour with Hot Water Music, Palumbo decided to leave the band due to personal reasons and creative differences with the rest of the band.
 Jason Skaggs took over on bass, and Falling Forward's Benny Clark was enlisted to play guitar.
 Clark's ethereal, effects-heavy sound would go on to have a significant impact on Elliott's music.
 In May 2001, the band dropped off a tour with the Toadies amid a "disagreement with management decisions".